 Another requirement for graduation is a minimum level of scholastic performance which is measured by the grade point average or GPA.
 The GPA is the average of the grades, but weighted according to the number of credits for each course in which a grade is received.
-An example of the calculation of GPA is given in a later section.
+An example of how to calculate GPA is given in a later section.